The secret to a great doughnut, you ask? Love, of course.

 For years, the scone community has been split into Soft and Crunchy factions.

 The Cakes n Sweets buttermilk scone is delicate and substantial with a thin, perfect crunch.
-This is the one baked good that could bring balance to the force and peace to Larry David and Mocha Joe.
+This is one the baked good that could bring balance to the force and peace to Larry David and Mocha Joe.

 The blueberry lemon scone was also really great.